Spoonerisms

 The

-following is a short example of a spooner- gram, based on one of the most
+following is a short example of a spooner- gram, based on one of the

 widely known spoonerisms:-